skypjack/entt/docs/md/core.md

 ## Type info

-This class template isn't a drop-in replacement for `std::type_info` but can provide similar information which are not implementation defined at least.
+This class template isn't a drop-in replacement for `std::type_info` but can provide similar information which are not implementation defined at least.<br/>
 Therefore, they can sometimes be even more reliable than those obtained otherwise.

 Currently, the only information available is the numeric identifier associated with a given type: